This post may contain affiliate links from our advertising partners, such as American Express. Read my Advertiser Disclosure policy here.

 No foreign transaction fees

-All told, a member could theoretically earn 30,000 MQMs from the Delta Reserve Credit Card from American Express(consumer) and then also earn another 30,000 MQMs from the Delta Reserve for Business Credit Card for a total of 60,000 MQMs each year (not including the signup MQM bonus members will receive for each card).
+All told, a member could theoretically earn 30,000 MQMs from the Delta Reserve Credit Card from American Express(consumer) and then also earn another 30,000 MQMs from the Delta Reserve for Business Credit Card for a total of 60,000 MQMs each year (not including the initial MQM bonus members will receive for each card).
 That requires a lot of spending on the cards, but it will earn someone Delta Gold status from their couch without stepping foot in a Delta plane which is pretty amazing.
-The annual fee on these cards is a little steep at $450, but for me the status is worth it!
-(See Rates & Fees)

 Editorial Note: Opinions, analyses, reviews or suggestions expressed on this site are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.
 This post was accurate at the time of posting, offer may be unavailable on this site at a later time.
 For details on current offers visit the card issuer’s site.